frabcus/acts_as_xapian/README.txt

 * "WhatDoTheyKnow":http://www.whatdotheyknow.com
 * "MindBites":http://www.mindbites.com

-The section "Comparison to acts_as_solr" below will give you an idea of acts_as_xapian's features.
+The section "c.
+Comparison to acts_as_solr" below will give you an idea of acts_as_xapian's features.

 acts_as_xapian was started by Francis Irving in May 2008 for search and email